 However, youâll find many others who, even while playing badminton on a regular basis, seem to face far fewer injuries.
 Whatâs the difference between these two groups of people?

-The difference between those who get injured a lot and those who don’t lie in the preparation that goes into playing a game.
+The difference between those who get injured a lot as opposed to others is warm-up.
 Without warming your body up and stretching properly, you risk injuring yourself.
 As such, the warm-up is the most essential part of any sport.